Enabling entanglement distillation via optomechanics: Introduction

-\textit{Introduction.---} Recent experiments with quantum optics have demonstrated the generation of entanglement across hundreds of modes and partitions \cite{Furusawa2, Pfister, Fabre}, thus offering unprecedented opportunities for quantum networking \cite{Kimble-Nature}.
-However, the states generated in these systems (Gaussian states of light) suffer from the drawback that entanglement distillation --- a pivotal primitive for long distance quantum communication and networking \cite{distillation} --- is not readily available.
+Recent experiments with quantum optics have demonstrated the generation of entanglement across up to one million of modes \cite{Furusawa2, Pfister, Fabre, Furusawa3}, thus offering unprecedented opportunities for quantum networking \cite{Kimble-Nature}.
+However, the states generated in these systems (Gaussian states of light) suffer from the drawback that entanglement distillation --- a pivotal primitive for long distance quantum communication \cite{distillation} --- is not readily available.
 This is due to the fact that the interactions naturally occurring in these systems are Gaussian and a ``no-go theorem'' prevents Gaussian operations to distill Gaussian entanglement \cite{no-go}.
-In order to overcome this roadblock, purely optical methods involving non-Gaussian operations have been suggested \cite{Cirac, Fiurasek, browne, Walmsley}, with the dominant scheme relying on photon subtraction \cite{Opatrny,Olivares}.
-The implementation of such schemes is currently topical but remains technologically challenging \cite{Wenger, Franzen, dong, Grangier, Furusawa, kurochkin}.
-We introduce here an alternative route based on hybrid opto-mechanical systems that naturally possess non-Gaussian radiation-pressure interactions.
+Some non-Gaussian element, which acts as a resource \cite{RTNG}, needs to be used to overcome this roadblock.
+In particular, optical methods involving non-Gaussian operations have been suggested \cite{Cirac, Fiurasek, browne, Walmsley, Datta, eisert1, eisert2}, with the dominant scheme relying on photon subtraction \cite{Dakna, Opatrny, Olivares, oli, ourj, mskim, dell, fiur, Navarrete, Kumar}.
+The implementation of such schemes is currently topical but remains challenging \cite{Wenger, Franzen, parigi, dong, Grangier, Furusawa, kurochkin, treps} with the rate of production of non-Gaussian states about a KHz.
+We introduce here an alternative based on hybrid opto-mechanical systems exploiting their natural non-Gaussian radiation-pressure interactions and the availability of a mechanical ``meter'' which can be measured efficiently.